 Soundwave’s otoTune app, which can be found in Apple’s App Store and Google’s Play Store, allows users to test their hearing and personalize their settings.
 Using their patented 3 minute hearing test and guided tutorial, Sontro users can test their hearing to help with hearing aid setup. otoTune uses machine learning to identify where the user’s hearing can be improved the most.
 In addition, the app allows wearers to make adjustments to their Sontro devices based on their experience and perception in different environments.

-After a long delay, the Food and Drug Administration released the final rules for over-the-counter (OTC) hearing aids this month.
+The Food and Drug Administration released the final rules for over-the-counter (OTC) hearing aids.